coq/coq/CONTRIBUTING.md

 efficiently, or you read your notifications within a web browser.
 You can configure how you receive notifications in [your GitHub settings][GitHub-notification-settings], you can use the GitHub interface to mark as read, save for later or mute threads.
-You can also manage your GitHub web notifications using a tool such as [Octobox][].
+Nowadays, you have also the option to watch only part of the activity (only issues, only PRs, only releases, etc.).

 ##### Draft pull requests #####